 The Freezer Test Myth

-Another essential oil purity myth that is being tossed around is that pure essential oils don’t freeze.
-So simply place your essential oils in the freezer and if they freeze?
-Well, you have impure oils.
+Another essential oil myth is that pure essential oils don’t freeze–so that if you place your essential oils in the freezer and if they freeze, you have impure oils.

 Again, not true.